 What causes it?

-There are three general causes of olecranon bursitis:
+There are three general causes of elbow bursitis:

 - Inflammation, such as from pressure on the bursa or from inflammatory conditions.
-This is the most common cause of olecranon bursitis.
+This is the most common cause of elbow bursitis.

 - Infection caused by any of the following:

 - An injury at the site of the bursa.